bromagosa/bromagosa.github.io/contents/projects.md

 ## Still in the Oven
 [SnapSite](https://github.com/bromagosa/SnapSite) - The upcoming Snap*!* social website.
-[SnapCloud](https://github.com/bromagosa/SnapCloud) - The upcoming new Snap*!* cloud, from which the social website feeds.
 [MicroBlocks](http://microblocks.fun) - In spring 2018, [John Maloney](https://harc.ycr.org/member/john_maloney/), [Jens Mönig](https://github.com/jmoenig) and myself are going to release the pre-alpha version of a new project we've been working on since about January 2017.
 Let us know if you'd like to participate in testing it!